Introduction

 Large volume potential

-deposits occur when dense metallic minerals accumulate at the bottom of a magma
+when dense metallic minerals accumulate at the bottom of a magma chamber due to

 Formation Process: